dsa-ou/allowed/docs/contribution.md

 - `make update`: Updates project dependencies to their latest compatible versions.
 - `make format`: Formats your code in accordance with the project's style conventions.
 - `make lint`: Checks your code for errors.
-- `make test`: Runs all the project's tests.
+- `make run_tests`: Runs all the project's tests and checks against the expected output.
+- `make create_tests`: Runs tests to create outputs.

+After changing the behaviour or messages of `allowed`, do `make run_tests` to check that the output has changed as expected, then do `make create_tests` so that the new output is saved for future runs.
+The new output should be committed with the changes to `allowed`.

 ## Additional Resources